menu

 When you are in Mountainair, you'll notice that it is more blue-collar than most other communities in America.
 39.56% of Mountainair’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mountainair is a town of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Mountainair who work in food service (11.39%), office and administrative support (7.59%), and maintenance occupations (7.59%).

-Telecommuters are a relatively large percentage of the workforce: 28.80% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 28.80% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Mountainair doesn't have a public transportation system that people use for their commute.